Credit: Sovexportfilm

-A WWII movie featuring a ‘sickening 25-minute sequence from hell’ has been voted one of the ‘highest rated of all time.’
+A WWII movie with a ‘sickening 25-minute sequence from hell’ becomes the ‘highest-rated film of all time.’

 The historical war film, recognized for its harrowing scenes, is universally lauded and described as a must-see.